-The SOH HPO convenes the statewide Continuum of Care meeting every other month.
+Bridging the Gap Executive Board convenes every other month for the statewide Continuum of Care meeting.
 Members of the group include the chairperson of each local chapter and a respective county government representative.
 The statewide planning body collaborates on priorities, strategic planning and resources.
 The group also takes an expanded role of advising the state on funding priorities and legislative initiatives.